xsb/dog/DOGFILE_SPEC.md

 # Dogfile Spec

-This is a work in progress, almost none of this is implemented in Dog yet.
-This document is a draft of the Dogfile Spec.
+*NOTE: This document is a draft and will probably change in the future.
+Most of its content is still open to discussion.*

-[Dog](https://github.com/dogtools/dog) is a command line application that executes tasks.
-It's the first tool that uses Dogfiles and is developed at the same time as the Dogfile Spec itself.
+[Dog](https://github.com/dogtools/dog) is the first tool that uses Dogfiles and is developed at the same time as the Dogfile Spec itself.

 ## File Format

 Dogfiles are [YAML](http://yaml.org/) files that describe the execution of automated tasks.
-The root object of a Dogfile is an array of map objects.
-These maps are called Tasks, here you can see an example of a Dogfile with two simple Tasks:
+The root object of a Dogfile is an array of map objects (we call them Tasks).
+This is an example of a Dogfile with two simple Tasks:

 ```yml
 - task: hello